-- has power over the entity; - is exposed to, or has rights to, variable returns from its involvement with the entity; and - has the ability to use its power to affect its return.
+- · has power over the entity; - is exposed to, or has rights to, variable returns from its involvement with the entity; and - has the ability to use its power to affect its return.

 Investments in subsidiaries are accounted for at cost less impairment.
-Accounting policies of the subsidiaries are consistent with the Group's accounting policies.
+Accounting policies of the subsidiaries and the Agency are consistent with the Group's accounting policies.